pivotal/docs-tap/scc/parameters-reference.hbs.md

 ### ImageRepository

-An ImageRepository object is instantiated whenever `deliverable.spec.source.image` is configured such that it can continuously look up for Kubernetes configuration files pushed to a container image registry as opposed to a Git repository.
+An ImageRepository object is instantiated when `deliverable.spec.source.image` is configured to continuously look for Kubernetes configuration files pushed to a container image registry as opposed to a Git repository.

 Parameters: